ng420/CrimeInfoManagement/crime_project/readme_variables.txt

 	1. comboBox_search: by the text in the options of this combo-box, user can search by category of the crime, suspects, evidences or some keywords of the 		description.
 d) TextBoxes:
 	1. textBox_keyword: to type the keyword to search.

 Form_Add:
+In this form, user can add various details of the criminal activity.

 a)Labels:
 	1.label_category,  label_date, label_time, label_location, label_description, label_evidence, label_suspect: These labels only used to display the text         headings.
 b)Buttons: